P1935404/DSAI/README.md

 - Evaluation:
   - Using train test accuracy score to check if there's any overfitting occurs
   - Using cross-validation to test the ability of a machine learning model to predict new data
+- Hyperparameters tuning:
+  - Using GridSearchCV and RandomizedSearchCV to tune hyperparameters
+  - GridSearchCV tries all combinations of input parameters
+  - RandomizedSearchCV tries a random sample of values

 ## References